Theo Vazakas (ARTéfacts)Life together

 How do you choose the compositions for the ARTéfacts ensemble?

-Is life in the studio very important to you?
+Is studio life very important to you?

 What is your relationship with the stage and the audience?